Great Basin & Upper Mojave Desert

 Project Duration: 2008-Present

-These projects, funded by the Southern Nevada Public Lands Management Act (SNPLMA) and administered by The Mountain Institute utilize a participatory approach with seven nations of Nuwuvi (Southern Paiute) to create interpretive and educational content for planned developments in the Spring Mountains National Recreation Area (SMNRA) and Desert National Wildlife Refuge Complex, Nevada.
-A Working Group of tribally designated representatives co-conducted the research and writing for the project.
-The Working Group also created text for the Environmental Impact Statement (EIS) and Vegetation Plan and is part of the Architecture and Engineering Team contracted for the developments.
-It is our hope that this participation will ensure that the developments are culturally appropriate to the nations that consider the Spring and Sheep Mountains to be their creation places and an important source of resources.
+These projects, funded by the Southern Nevada Public Lands Management Act (SNPLMA) and other federal and private funding sources, utilize a participatory approach with seven nations of Nuwu/Nuwuvi (Southern Paiute/Chemehuevi) to create interpretive and educational content for planned developments in the Spring Mountains National Recreation Area, Desert National Wildlife Refuge Complex, Tule Springs Fossil Beds National Monument, Sloan Canyon National Conservation Area, and Red Rock National Conservation Area, Nevada.
+A Working Group of Tribally-designated representatives co-conducted the ethnographic research with expert knowledge holders and co-designed and co-wrote content for several visitor centers, interpretive trails, picnic areas, campgrounds, and public art pieces.
+It is our hope that this participation will ensure that the developments are culturally appropriate to the Tribal Nations that consider these area as critical locations within their ancestral homelands.

 Check out these U.S. Fish and Wildlife Podcasts on our interpretive planning processes